infect-org/infect-mobile-vet/README.md

 - config.js
   - api endpoints if needed
   - appKeys.googleAnalytics
-- styleDefinitions.js
+- src/helpers/tenantColors.js
   - colors you want to change
+- src/components/logos/LoadingScreenLogo.js
-- Add your logo to
+  - the svg logo for the loading/splash screen
-  - InitialLoadingScreen.js => InfectLogoWithAnresis Component
-  - MatrixContent.js => InfectLogo Component
+- src/components/logos/MatrixLogo.js
+  - the svg logo for the matrix view component

 ## If you are in a fork repository
 - Add upstream: `git remote add upstream git@github.com:infect-org/infect-mobile-app.git`
 - If you want to merge the master from the upstream repository:
   - `git fetch upstream`
-  - `git merger upstream/master`
+  - `git merge upstream/master`
 - If you want to commit your copied dist files so all developers have the same config.js etc.
   - Remove the corresponding entries in the .gitignore file
   - The files would never be overriden as they do not exist in the master repository